canonical/grafana-agent-k8s-operator/INTEGRATING.md

 charmcraft fetch-lib charms.loki_k8s.v0.loki_push_api
 ```

-3. Import the library and use it in `src/cham.py`:
+3. Import the library and use it in your `src/charm.py`:

 ```python
 from charms.loki_k8s.v0.loki_push_api import LogProxyConsumer